gatsbyjs/gatsby/docs/tutorial/seo-and-social-sharing-cards-tutorial/index.md

 This component doesn't _do_ anything yet, but it's the foundation for a useful, extensible component.
 It leverages the `StaticQuery` functionality enabled via Gatsby to query siteMetadata (e.g. details in `gatsby-config.js`) with description and keywords.

-The `StaticQuery` component accepts a render prop, and at this point, it simply returns `null` to render nothing.
+The `StaticQuery` component accepts a render prop, and at this point, it returns `null` to render nothing.
 Next, you will _actually_ render something and build out the prototype for this SEO component.

 ```js:title=src/components/seo.js
 import React from "react"